 Huskies Have Built-In Winter Wear

 Because they originated in subzero climates, Siberian huskies are always ready for severe winter weather.
 They have a double coat, comprised of a very thick, short undercoat that helps them retain body heat, and a long outer coat that's water-resistant, while their almond-shaped eyes offer protection from loose snow and strong sunlight reflecting off of snow.
 What's more?
-Their long, bushy tails can be wrapped around their faces while they sleep for extra warmth.Continue to 3 of 8 below.
+Their long, bushy tails can be wrapped around their faces for extra warmth while they sleep.Continue to 3 of 8 below.

 Huskies Have a Lot of Energy—and Make Great Jogging Buddies

 Huskies were bred to run, so unsurprisingly, they make excellent jogging buddies.
-Just be sure to build up your husky's mileage slowly—it shouldn't run a 5k straight out of the gate—and only exercise outdoors on cool days with low humidity.
+Just be sure to build up your husky's mileage slowly.
+It shouldn't run a 5k straight out of the gate, and only exercise outdoors on cool days with low humidity.
 Huskies' super dense coats may make them less tolerant of activity in the heat.
 If you live in a warm climate or want to exercise your husky during the summer months, stick to water activities, like swimming or playing in the sprinkler.Continue to 4 of 8 below.

 Many Huskies Have Blue Eyes